victor-explore/AI-Learning-Roadmap/README.md

 - There is no use of learning AI if you are not applying your knowledge.
 You should start working on real world projects.
 Either start working on your own projects or contribute to the projects at your company/open source community.
 - AI is one of the fastest growing field, so do keep yourself updated with the latest research, news and products.

-## My tips for the discord server:
+## My tips for the [Discord](https://discord.com/invite/QHAbprqQme) server:

-- The discord server is free and open to all with a learning mindset.
+- The [Discord](https://discord.com/invite/QHAbprqQme) server is free and open to all with a learning mindset.
 Do invite your friends and classmates by sharing the server link on your social media handles and bring them along on this learning journey so that you can learn and grow together.
 Moreover the more members in the server, the more easier it will be to get help from each other and more resources will be shared for everyone's benefit.
 - Do not hesitate to ask questions.
 Moreover, if you have time do help others by answering their questions as this will help you solidify your understanding of the topic.
-- Do find friends in this discord server who are learning along with you and do form a study group(if possible find friends that you can even meet in person).
+- Do find friends in this [Discord](https://discord.com/invite/QHAbprqQme) server who are learning along with you and do form a study group(if possible find friends that you can even meet in person).

 ## Here is the roadmap: